davidben/tls-trust-expressions/explainer.md

 Certificate negotiation avoids these problems and complements path-based strategies.
 The server can send predictable, pre-built paths to the relying party.
-It is also free to select between unrelated paths, which allows size optimizes with post-quantum cryptography.
+It is also free to use unrelated paths, which reduces the need for intermediate certificates and cross-signs.
+This is particularly valuable for post-quantum cryptography's larger sizes.

 ### Fingerprinting